Dental emergency – how to deal?

 Objects stuck between teeth

 If there is something stuck between the teeth, then, first of all, you should use dental floss to try to remove the object.
 Take care to try to do it gently.
 Do not use a pin or any other sharp thing to remove the stuck object.
 Some people try to poke the object directly with something sharp and this could be damaging because both the gum tissue and the tooth surface can be damaged by this.
-If the stuck object cannot be removed by the dental floss, then visit the dentist.
+If the stuck object cannot be removed by the dental floss, then visit the Oral Health Care Specialist.

 If you lose a filling, then the immediate action should be to apply some sugarless gum into the cavity.
 The gum should only be sugarless because a sugar-filled gum would cause pain.
 Over-the-counter dental cement is also easily available and you can apply the same.
 The proper filling would only be done by the dentist and you should visit the dentist’s office as soon as possible.